-- Asphalt shingles are a highly affordable roofing option offering some of the best ranges.
+- Asphalt shingles are a highly affordable roofing option offering a wide variety of styles and colors.

 - The shingles can be a roofing solution that lasts 30 or more years once installed, especially on homes in regions with a moderate climate like upstate South Carolina has.